MikeSusutZZ/Project-Quazar/README.md

 ### Game Board

 - Engage in stellar dogfights on the game board.
 - Your ship's health is precious!
-Avoid lingering in the red border, which depletes your HP by 1 every second.
+Avoid lingering in the red border, which rapidly depletes your HP.
-- Remember, if you fly off the screen, it's game over.
+- If you fly off the screen, it's game over!

 <p align="center">
   <img src="game_board.png" alt="" height="200px" width="200">